DSuveges/gyik_scraper/README.md

 * **category**: mandatory option.
 Main GyIK category (eg. `tudomanyok`).
 * **startpage**: optional.
 First page of questions to load.
 Default: 0.
 * **lastpage**: optional.
 The last page of questions to load.
 Default: last page of questions.
+* **directQuestion**: optional.
+If present only this question will be downloaded.
+Mostly for testing purposes.

 The start page has to be lower then last page.
 To retrieve all questions for a category these paremeters needs to be omitted.